 Varsity Sports: The University is engaged in discussions with the presidents, medical professionals, and athletic directors of other universities and colleges throughout Maine and those in the CCC, and is monitoring the evolving guidance from the NCAA, CDC, and other regulatory bodies noted above to inform decisions regarding the resumption of varsity sports.

 On July 17, the CCC announced that it is suspending intercollegiate athletic conference competition for the fall 2020 semester.
 UNE has suspended all fall semester athletic competition, including swimming and rugby, which are not part of the CCC.
-UNE remains committed in the coming semester to providing our student athletes with experiences in athletics, including training and practice opportunities, that comply with institutional policy, CDC, and state of Maine executive orders regarding safety protocols.
+UNE remains committed to providing our student athletes with experiences in athletics, including training and practice opportunities, that comply with institutional policy, CDC, and state of Maine executive orders regarding safety protocols.
 New safety procedures include, but are not limited to, verification of daily symptom screenings, temperature checks, and maintenance of social distancing.

 Additionally, student athletes will not lose their National Collegiate Athletic Association (NCAA) eligibility as a result of this decision.
 Per current NCAA rules, student-athletes do not use a season of eligibility if their team does not compete during the traditional sports season.
 Therefore, no UNE student-athlete will use a season of eligibility during the fall semester.